NativeScript/docs-v7/ui/theme.md

 npm install nativescript-theme-core --save
 ```

 After you install the theme, you need to add a single `@import` CSS rule to your `app.css` file in order to include the theme in your app.
+But first you need to decide which of the theme’s color schemes you’d like to use.

 ## Color Schemes

 The NativeScript core theme includes two standard color schemes, light and dark.
+Here’s what they look like on Android (left) and iOS (right).

 ![Light and dark color schemes](/img/theme/color-schemes-light-and-dark.png)